Every year, I ask three or four students with natural leadership ability to be part of my leadership team.

 But getting honest feedback from students in a relaxed setting helps me improve my ability to motivate and inspire listening and learning.

-It’s important to mention that “leadership” doesn’t necessarily the best or most well-behaved students.
+It’s important to mention that “leadership” doesn’t necessarily mean the best or most well-behaved students.
 These traits are irrelevant.
 I look for those with the most influence with their classmates.

 Typically, this will include at least one difficult or challenging student.
 In fact, the most insightful input often comes from kids with the worst reputations on campus.